MicrosoftDocs/dynamics-365-intelligent-order-management/topics/iof.md

 For the preview release, **Fulfillment from the closest source** is supported as the pre-defined objective in every strategy.

-DOM batches the orders that are provided as part of the order journey to ensure maximum optimization is obtained for these set of orders.
+Intelligent order fulfillment batches the orders that are provided as part of the order journey to ensure maximum optimization is obtained for these set of orders.

 ### Set up a fulfillment strategy